 - You can apply for discretionary housing payment by downloading and completing the discretionary housing payment form.

-- Or you can get a form at any of our contact centres in Droitwich, Evesham, and Pershore or contact us and we will send one out to you.
+- Or you can get a form at any of our contact centres in Droitwich, Evesham or Pershore or contact us and we will send one out to you.

 - We aim to deal with your claim within 28 days.